 Holding onto your home may or may not be the right decision; just make sure that any big decision like this is thoroughly vetted with your attorney and others, such as your financial advisor so that you stay on track financially.

 As attorneys, we understand how difficult and stressful divorce can be, and how tempting making impulsive decisions can seem, especially now that you are finally “free.”
-Be careful about succumbing to these temptations—take a deep breath, contact our experienced Illinois divorce attorneys, and proactively take control of your financial life.
+Be careful about succumbing to these temptations—take a deep breath, contact our experienced Schaumburg divorce attorneys, and proactively take control of your financial life.